Trump allies put unproven virus drug to work in Texas - KVIA

 Trump allies put unproven virus drug to work in Texas

-AUSTIN, Texas (AP) — When a coronavirus outbreak hit a Texas nursing home, Dr. Robin Armstrong reached for an uproven treatment: the anti-malaria drug hydroxychloroquine.
+AUSTIN, Texas (AP) — When a coronavirus outbreak hit a Texas nursing home, Dr. Robin Armstrong reached for an unproven treatment: the anti-malaria drug hydroxychloroquine.

 First, he needed to find a supply.
 But at a moment when President Donald Trump is heavily promoting the drug, Armstrong is no regular physician.
 He is a Republican National Committee member and GOP activist in Houston, and after calling Republican Lt.
 Gov. Dan Patrick, the Texas chairman of Trump’s presidential campaign in 2016, Armstrong soon had enough doses to begin treating 27 infected residents of The Resort at Texas City.